aloisdeniel/flutter_sheet_localization/README.md

 part 'localization.g.dart';

-@SheetLocalization("DOCID", "SHEETID") // <- See 1. to get DOCID and SHEETID
+@SheetLocalization("DOCID", "SHEETID", 1) // <- See 1. to get DOCID and SHEETID
+// the `1` is the generated version.
+You must increment it each time you want to regenerate
-class AppLocalizationsDelegate extends LocalizationsDelegate<AppLocalizations> {
+// a new version of the labels. class AppLocalizationsDelegate extends LocalizationsDelegate<AppLocalizations> {
   const AppLocalizationsDelegate();